outdreamer/build-a-cure-1/docs/analysis_types.md

   2. Conceptual query: apply structure to conceptual combinations & check matching problem spaces if the output product has value for an agent in that space

+  3. Identify necessary structure and identify interface combinations/trajectories that can generate that structure

 ## Calculating which calculations are optimal